-If you're an employer funding retiree drug benefits or offering Medicare Advantage, I need you to sit down for a minute.
-I'm going to walk you through a problem that's hiding in plain sight-one that's quietly costing you millions while making your retirees sicker and poorer.
+If you're an employer funding retiree drug benefits or offering Medicare Advantage, sit down.
+I'll show you a problem that's right in front of you—one that's quietly costing you millions while your retirees get sicker and poorer.

-I've spent the better part of two decades inside the employee benefits system.
-I've watched employers pour billions into wellness programs, pharmacy carve-outs, and health plan redesigns-all while a parallel system silently undermines everything they're trying to do.
+I've spent nearly twenty years inside the employee benefits system.
+I've watched employers pour billions into wellness programs, pharmacy carve-outs, and health plan redesigns—all while a parallel system silently undermines everything they're trying to do.
 That system is Medicare Part D.

 The Incentive That Works Against You

-Here's the uncomfortable truth that almost nobody in the benefits community is willing to say out loud: Medicare Part D was never designed to make anyone healthier or wealthier.
+Here's a truth almost nobody in benefits will admit: Medicare Part D was never designed to make anyone healthier or wealthier.
 It was designed to pay for prescriptions.
-Full stop.
+Period.

-Think about what happens in a truly aligned system.
+Think about what a truly aligned system looks like.
 When an employee takes a preventive scan, completes a health screening, or sticks with their medication, they get rewarded.
 Real dollars.
 Store credit.
 Retirement contributions.
-That's the Health-to-Wealth model-prevention pays.
+That's the Health-to-Wealth model—prevention pays.

 Now look at Medicare Part D. An enrollee who manages their blood pressure through diet and exercise?
 The system doesn't care.
 In fact, the entire revenue model depends on them not doing that.
 Every prescription filled generates profit.
 Every avoided prescription is a missed opportunity for the system.